-Umpqua Basin Stream Temperature Characterization - Reference Site 2018 Update
+Umpqua Basin Stream Temperature Characterization - Reference Site 2019 Update

-(Covering Project Duration 1998-2018)
+(Covering Project Duration 1998-2019)

-Prepared by: Denise Dammann Consulting for Partnership for the Umpqua Rivers (PUR)
+Prepared by: Denise Dammann Consulting in cooperation with Partnership for the Umpqua Rivers (PUR)

 This is the annual update of the Umpqua Basin Reference Stream Temperature Project, a long term temperature study.
-This report presents stream temperature conditions for 2018 and compares that to the air and stream temperature data collected since 1998 as well as flow data since 2004.
+This report presents stream temperature conditions for 2019 and compares that to the air and stream temperature data collected since 1998.
+It is an overview of the project with a focus on

+2019.
 The original study, the Umpqua Basin Stream Temperature Characterization Project, was conducted from 1998 - 2001 sampling approximately every ten square miles, to establish the range of variability of stream temperature in the Umpqua Basin temporally and spatially (Smith, 2001a).
-Air and stream temperature monitoring of five reference sites, chosen based on varying climatic conditions and distance to divide (a surrogate for drainage area), has continued annually to document the patterns of stream temperatures in the Umpqua Basin (Smith, 2003, 2004, and 2005; Dammann and Smith, 2006; Dammann, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017).
-The data from these five sites (Calapooya, Camp, North Myrtle, Pass, and Windy Creeks) can be used as models to normalize for annual variability in other stream locations lacking longterm data, especially those with a short record of data such as restoration project monitoring sites.
+Air and stream temperature monitoring of five reference sites, chosen based on varying climatic conditions and distance to divide (a surrogate for drainage area), has continued annually to document the patterns of stream temperatures in the Umpqua Basin (Smith, 2003, 2004, and 2005; Dammann and Smith, 2006; Dammann, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, and 2018).
+This long-term data set, with over 20 years of data, provides a rare opportunity to study stream temperature patterns at these five reference sites (Calapooya, Camp,

+North Myrtle, Pass, and Windy Creeks).
+Additionally, the data from these sites can be used as models to normalize for annual variability in other stream locations lacking long-term data, especially those with a short record of data such as restoration project monitoring sites.
 This normalization is achieved either by making an adjustment or comparison from the data by using the ratio method (Smith, 2001b), the use of synoptic temperature data (Smith, 2010), or other methods described below.
+In addition, previous stream temperature data is also compared to stream flow data collected at the sites.

-This report will (1) analyze stream temperature patterns at the Umpqua basin reference temperature sites for this year as well as the period of record (2) look at effects of air temperature, flow, and day length on stream temperature at these sites, particularly flow using flow data collected at the sites (since 2004) by Oregon Water Resources Department (OWRD) for PUR and (3) discuss several methods of using the reference temperature data in conjunction with project data throughout the basin to reduce annual variability and to expand on project data lacking multiyear data.
+This report will (1) analyze stream temperature patterns at the Umpqua basin reference temperature sites for this year as well as the period of record (2) look at effects of air temperature, flow, and day length on stream temperature at these sites, particularly flow using flow data collected at the sites (from 2004-2018) by Oregon Water Resources Department (OWRD) and partners for PUR and (3) discuss several methods of using the reference temperature data in conjunction with project data throughout the basin to reduce annual variability and to expand on project data lacking multiyear data.

 Photo 1.
-Salmonberries (Rubus spectabilis) at Camp Creek site.
+Pacific bleeding heart (Dicentra formosa) at Camp Creek site.